rushsteve1/knowhere-cafe/docs/early-decesions.md

 which is a library I really like.

-But the deciding factor was that Postgres has more features, is even *more* robust, and I'm already connecting to SMTP, IMAP, and potentially several other services.
+But the deciding factor was that Postgres has more features, is even *more* robust, and I'm already connecting to several other services.

 Doubling down on PG early will save me a lot of hassle later.
 It can easily be re-used for search, blob storage, caching, etc.